 Remplo provides virtual assistant services.
-You can get a variety of virtual assistants to deal with routine tasks which a business owner would look to outsource.
-The best way to use this services is by hiring assistants for jobs that require minimal training and can’t be automated.
+You can get a variety of virtual assistants to deal with routine tasks that a business owner would look to outsource.
+The best way to use these services is by hiring assistants for jobs that require minimal training and can’t be automated.

 iFreelance is an outsourcing website for independent professionals looking for freelance work.
 Whether you’re in need of someone that has experience in proofreading, art jobs, or data entry, iFreelance is the hub where you can meet the right professionals to get the job done.

 TaskArmy is an outsourcing market place that’s task-oriented )the name kind of says it all).
 It’s different from other outsourcing platforms because rather than bidding on projects, people post what kinds of jobs they’ll do and at which price.
 If it works for you fine, if not then keep looking.

 This website is great for finding Filipino virtual assistants to take care of little tasks that you perform repeatedly and take up too much of your time.
 Although it costs a few dollars to sign up for the service and post a job description, it’s well worth it.
 If you’re willing to pay a little more, about $400/month, you can get an amazing VA.

 TaskRabbit is an outsourcing website that offers a wide range of services for you to unlock the true productivity of your business.
 The jobs are broken down into tasks that only the most qualified workers are allowed to perform.
 They’re big on making sure everyone involved is safe. that means both you and the freelancer.